Damping-Diffusion-Noise Interactions in the Stochastic Camassa-Holm Equation: Introduction

+For the reader's convenience, the main results of this paper are briefly outlined in the following table, which provides an overview of the different scenarios considered and their corresponding outcomes.
+We emphasize that the table serves only as a schematic guide; the precise statements of the results are provided in Section \ref{sec:mainres_precise}.
+A detailed explanation of the key difficulties encountered and the novel approaches developed to overcome them is provided in Section \ref{Sect:remarks}.
+Let $\K=\R$ or $\K=\T=\R/2\pi\Z$.

-\textbf{Plan of the paper.} Now, we outline the remainder of this paper.
-We first introduce the notation and background related to pseudo-differential operators in Section \ref{Section: Background}.
-Next, in Section \ref{Section:definition hypotheses}, we state the definitions of solutions and the evolution system of measures, and then present the hypotheses.
-With these foundations in place, we precisely state the main results (Theorems \ref{Thm:local-theory} to \ref{Thm: global 2}) in Section \ref{sec:mainres_precise}, which were briefly outlined in Section \ref{sec:mainres_summary}.
-In Section \ref{Sect:remarks}, we provide some remarks on the difficulties in the proofs and the novelties in our results compared to previous research.
-Section \ref{sec:aux_lemmas} contains several technical estimates that are instrumental in the analysis of the CH equation, aiding our deductions in the subsequent sections.
-Sections \ref{sec:localtheory} through \ref{Section:Diffusion-damping-noise-2} are devoted to the proofs of Theorems \ref{Thm:local-theory} to \ref{Thm: global 2}.
-In Section \ref{sec:localtheory}, we prove our results on the local theory of classical solutions.
-Section \ref{Section:Diffusion-damping-noise-1} is dedicated to establishing the first result on the interactions between diffusion, damping, and noise.
-Finally, in Section \ref{Section:Diffusion-damping-noise-2}, we establish global existence in the presence of rapidly growing noise, as well as the existence of an evolution system of measures.
+\textbf{Plan of the paper.} We conclude this introduction by outlining the structure of this paper.
+Section~\ref{Section: Background} introduces the necessary notation and background on pseudo-differential operators.
+Section~\ref{Section:definition hypotheses} presents the definitions of solutions and the evolution system of measures, along with the core hypotheses used in this work.
+Section~\ref{sec:mainres_precise} provides the precise statements of our main results (Theorems~\ref{Thm:local-theory}--\ref{Thm: global 2}), which were summarized earlier in Section~\ref{sec:mainres_summary}.
+The main difficulties and the novelties of our results/approaches, compared with earlier research, are discussed in Section~\ref{Sect:remarks}.
+Section~\ref{sec:aux_lemmas} compiles several technical estimates essential for the subsequent proofs.
+The proofs for Theorems~\ref{Thm:local-theory}--\ref{Thm: global 2} are detailed in Sections~\ref{sec:localtheory}--\ref{Section:Diffusion-damping-noise-2}: Section~\ref{sec:localtheory} establishes the local-in-time theory, Section~\ref{Section:Diffusion-damping-noise-1} addresses the first global existence result concerning the diffusion-damping-noise interplay, and Section~\ref{Section:Diffusion-damping-noise-2} proves global existence under fast growing noise and the existence of an evolution system of measures.